microsoft/terminal/doc/TAEF.md

 > Note that you can not run TAEF tests directly through Visual Studio.
 The `Taef.Redist.Wlk` NuGet package has a MSTest/TAEF adapter inside of it that will let you browse and execute TAEF tests inside of Visual Studio.
 But the performance and reliability of this approach prevent us from recommending it here.

-In a "normal" command line environment, `te.exe` may not be directly available.
+In a "normal" CMD environment, `te.exe` may not be directly available.
 Try the following command to set up the development enviroment first:

 ```shell
 .\tools\razzle.cmd